jontaimanglo/esql/README.md

     * user: I used nginx to proxy Elasticsearch, because of this, a user and password were needed.  set to None if not needed
     * password: used with user above.  set to None if not needed
-    * date_mapping: for each index, name the mapping field that would be used to for BETWEEN date ranges
+    * date_mapping: for each index, name the mapping field that would be used to for BETWEEN date ranges.  without a date_mapping, BETWEEN cannot be used

 #what is supported
   * commands: